django-cms/django-cms-mgmt/work contribution/work groups.md

 In order to sync on the work progress of the workgroups, one member of the workgroup should attend the [weekly tech committee meeting](https://github.com/django-cms/django-cms-mgmt/blob/master/community%20and%20support/weekly%20tech%20committee%20meeting.md) every once in a while to report on the work progress.
 In case you want to join the weekly tech committee to report on your work progress please get in touch with Nicolai (nicolai@django-cms.org), who will guide you through the process.

-## I have a conflict with my workgroup.
+## I have a conflict with members of my workgroup.
 What do I do?

 We trust the group members that the work within the working groups is characterized by mutual respect and a constructive feedback culture (see also our [Code of Conduct](http://docs.django-cms.org/en/latest/contributing/code_of_conduct.html).
 However, if there is a conflict within a workgroup that cannot be solved by the members, please contact Nicolai (nicolai@django-cms.org) and he will help you.